SAP/spartacus-docs/_pages/dev/features/b2b-organization-user-registration.md

   Message: {{message}}`
 ```

-Additionaly this format can be easily replaced by overriding `messageToApproverTemplate` translation key.
+Additionally this format can be easily replaced by overriding `messageToApproverTemplate` translation key.
 For more information please take a look into this [section](https://sap.github.io/spartacus-docs/i18n/#overwriting-individual-translations).